llm-workflow-engine/llm-workflow-engine/README.md

 * **Config file:** The configuration file current being used
 * **Data dir:** The data storage directory

-From a running `chatgpt` instance, execute `/config` to view the current configuration.
+From a running `lwe` instance, execute `/config` to view the current configuration.

 Configuration is optional, default values will be used if no configuration profile is provided.
 The default configuation settings can be seen in